Training-Free Sketch-Guided Diffusion with Latent Optimization: Experiments

 \section{Experiments}

-We evaluate our proposed pipeline through two tasks, sketch-guided image generation task and sketch-guided real image editing task, which is visualized in Fig.~\ref{fig:teaser}.
+We evaluate our proposed pipeline through two tasks, sketch-guided image generation and sketch-guided real image editing, as illustrated in Fig.~\ref{fig:teaser}.
 We introduce the dataset and experimental setup in Sec.~\ref{subsec:dataset}, and our experimental results are presented in Sec.~\ref{subsec:result}.